 - Our dedicated, motivated, wonderful volunteers, we ask so much from our volunteers and they give to this cause with so much energy and aroha.
-We are very grateful for everything you bring. - Good Bitches Baking, for the delectable baking delivered on a weekly basis for our clients. - Our inspiring and skilled lawyers at Cuba Family Law who are so dedicated to working in the area of domestic violence Margaret Powell, Wendy Davis, Liz Lewes, Fiona Miller, and Team. - The Wellington police force, particularly the domestic violence intervention team. - Khandallah New World for hosting a food collection bin for our safe-house. - Our sister Refuge Te Whare Rokiroki who provide a service for Maori women in the Wellington community and moral and collaborative support for Wellington Women's Refuge. - Doctor Helen Rodenburg and colleagues for the generosity and understanding shown to our clients. - IT guru Jethro Carr and who donated his time to give free I.T. support. - Wellington Quilters Guild- for their continued donation of beautiful handmade quilts. - Deloitte who once again completed our 2015/2016 financial audit pro-bono. - We greatly appreciate the support we receive from the community of Wellington.
+We are very grateful for everything you bring. - Good Bitches Baking, for the delectable baking delivered on a weekly basis for our clients. - Our inspiring and skilled lawyers at Cuba Family Law who are so dedicated to working in the area of domestic violence. - The Wellington police force, particularly the domestic violence intervention team. - Khandallah New World for hosting a food collection bin for our safe-house. - Our sister Refuge Te Whare Rokiroki who provide a service for Maori women in the Wellington community and moral and collaborative support for Wellington Women's Refuge. - Doctor Helen Rodenburg and colleagues for the generosity and understanding shown to our clients. - IT guru Jethro Carr and who donated his time to give free I.T. support. - Wellington Quilters Guild- for their continued donation of beautiful handmade quilts. - We greatly appreciate the support we receive from the community of Wellington.
 The bequests, regular donations via automatic payment, payroll giving and the one off cash donations that we receive from individuals, businesses, community organisations and education institutions make up a significant portion of our income.
 In addition to cash donations, we receive many donations of clothing, toiletries, toys, food, furniture, and household goods, and other items which are of great benefit to our clients.